RiftValleySoftware/basalt/README.md

 - `{COMMAND[S]}`

-    This represents a single command (or a series of commads, which are expressed as "`command1/command2/command3/`" etc.) for the plugin.
+    This represents a single command (or a series of commads, which are expressed as `"command1/command2/command3/"` etc.) for the plugin.
+These follow the `/{PLUGIN}/` URI component.

 If you will be providing query parameters to the REST call, then these are attached after the question mark.
 `{RESPONSE TYPE}` and `{PLUGIN}` are required.
 The other elements are optional, and plugin-dependent.
 Each plugin will define its own REST query structure that is parsed after the `{PLUGIN}`.